-Leading the campus charge in the creation of inclusive learning and working environments, the Disability Resources (DRC) facilitates access, discourse, and involvement both within and beyond the UA.
+Leading the campus charge in the creation of inclusive learning and working environments, the Disability Resource Center (DRC) facilitates access, discourse, and involvement both within and beyond the University of Arizona.

 The Office of the Registrar serves the students, faculty and staff of the University by performing a wide range of functions relating to student records and academic administration.